coins/bitcoin-scripts/op_rotate.md

 		00000010

 	OP_ELSE
-		# this is a normal input and we apply our algorithm
+		# This is a normal input, so we apply our algorithm

 		##################################################################